ats-tandjoeng7/stock-analysis/README.md

 ### Results
 Fig. 1-2 show the fastest runtime performance of 0.07422~0.078125 seconds, which was achieved by our refactored code after accumulating some approaches discussed in [Analysis of Code Refactoring](#analysis-of-code-refactoring) for the year 2018 and 2017 green energy stock data, respectively.
 Our refactored VBA code accumulated about 46-50% on average of the better overall runtime performance, while turning off those four Application properties contributed about 17% of the overall runtime performance improvement.
 In summary, we revealed that
 - our refactored VBA code significantly sped up our analysis time by about 64% on average when running on recent Intel 11<sup>th</sup>-gen i7-1185G7 computer and by about 67% on average when running on Intel 6<sup>th</sup>-gen i5-6500 or i7-6700HQ computers.
-This suggested that code refactoring helped better on lower computer specs, though recent computer specs seemed to provide extra runtime reduction of 0.06939 seconds, meaning that we could boost another 42% of runtime performance by switching to better computer specs (see **Table I**).
-Another option would be switching to 64-bit softwares.
+This suggested that code refactoring helped better on lower computer specs, though recent computer specs seemed to provide extra runtime reduction of 0.06939 seconds, meaning that we could boost another 42% of runtime performance by switching to better computer specs (see **Table 1**).
+Another option would be switching to 64-bit software.
 - Turning off four built-in Excel Application properties alone shortened runtime by about 26-27% compared to keeping the default settings on for those four Application properties.
 - The advantage of using Do...Loop instead of For...Next was negligible (only about 1% better), but runtime measurements based on over 200 test runs confirmed that Do...Loop was not a taboo alternative.